 Boil macaroni according to the directions on the package and drain.
 In a saucepan, melt butter or margarine.
 Add the flour and stir rapidly.
 Add the soymilk, salt, and garlic powder, stirring continuously.
 Bring the mixture to a rolling boil.
-Stir in the nutritional yeast until full incorporated.
+Stir in the nutritional yeast fully full incorporated.
 Remove the mixture from heat and pour it over the pasta.
 Stir and serve.

 3 tablespoons margarine or butter